Whenever a new iPhone, iPod touch or iPad comes along, I always go for maximum storage.

 I suppose you don’t need me to tell you that such digital files add up quickly in terms of storage space.
 Now, there are plenty of strategies out there that can help you get the most out of your iOS device’s storage.

 Today, I want to focus on Safari’s Reading List.
 Having debuted in iOS 5, this useful albeit storage-consuming feature has been around for several years now.

 If you save webpages for later to Safari’s Reading List, this tutorial will teach you how to save storage space by deleting Safari’s Offline Reading List cache.

 For those unfamiliar with Safari Reading List, it’s a bookmarking feature that downloads, saves and synchronizes links to webpages across your devices along with their accompanying images, simple metadata and other assets.

-It’s a lot like Instapaper or Pocket, but built right into Safari on iOS and macOS.
+It’s a lot like Pocket, but built right into Safari on iOS and macOS.
 Adding a webpage to your Reading List allows you to view and read it later in its full glory on iCloud-connected devices (iPhones, iPads, iPods and Macs), even if you’re not connected to the Internet.

 Nowadays, webpages are optimized for high-resolution Retina graphics and include other rich media assets so Safari’s Reading List can eat up quite a lot storage space fairly quickly.

 Although I’m a heavy Pocket user, I would save interesting articles I don’t have the time to read right now to Safari’s Reading List.
 Moreover, I’d typically forget to clear saved articles from the Reading List after reading them.

-Currently, Reading List takes up 386 megabytes of storage space on my 64GB iPhone 5s – and this is after I’ve painstakingly removed each read articles.
+Currently, Reading List takes up 386 megabytes of storage space on my iPhone and this is after I’ve painstakingly removed each read articles.
 Before adopting Pocket as my go-to read-later solution, my Reading List had swelled to a whopping 1.2 gigabytes – that’s right 1.2 gigabytes worth of offline articles.

 Fortunately enough, you can easily reclaimed this storage space on your device by deleting Safari’s Reading List cache.